Bohdan-Khomtchouk/Triglav/README.md

 * Extracts variants based on each of these SNP lists
 * Merges all extracted variants into one final file

 Triglav outperforms the standard `vcf-merge` utility found in `vcftools`, which typically gives rise to problems when merging indels with normal variant calling format (vcf) files.
-Also, the `vcf-merge` utility only takes the first values from the list of merged vcf files, thereby affecting other post-analysis scripts such as `VQSR` for downstream filtering of the data.
+Also, the `vcf-merge` utility only takes the first values (in the INFO field) from the list of merged vcf files, thereby affecting other post-analysis scripts such as `VQSR` for downstream filtering of the data.

 ## Funding